 - Being kind to our planet, animals and people are at the centre of their work.

 And I could go on and on, but we came here to talk about some sustainable pampering and self-care.

-So let’s do this: put some music, get a warm drink, and treat yourself.
+So let’s do this: turn on your favorite music, pour yourself a drink, and get ready to treat yourself.

 Home spa – but make it sustainable

 Something you should do every day and night is cleansing your skin.
 Also, do it before using any face mask.